trivialsoftware/trivialdb/ReadMe.md

 * `merge(key, partialObj)` - Returns a promise resolved to the new value.

-JBase support partial object updates.
-JBase will take whatever object you pass in, and merge that object with the value stored at that key.
+TrivialDB support partial object updates.
+TrivialDB will take whatever object you pass in, and merge that object with the value stored at that key.
 If there is no value, it works exactly like `store`.
 The resulting object is returned.

 ```javascript